How to Install Rain Gutters (in 6 Steps)

-You may be saving money by installing rain gutters on your own, but there are a few pitfalls you should be weary of.
+You may be saving money by installing rain gutters on your own, but there are a few pitfalls you should be wary of.

 First, inspect the fascia and soffit for signs of rotted wood.
 This will need to be replaced before you put up the gutters.
 As your gutters fill with rainwater and collect with debris, the weight of the water will pull your gutters away from your home and can even fall onto the ground, pulling your rotted fascia and soffit along with it.
 Make repairs to your soffit and fascia if necessary before moving forward.

 After you’ve inspected your home, now is the time to record your measurements.
 When deciding how to install rain gutters, record the length of the gutter runs and mark the downspout locations.
 Then, count up the inside and outside corners and end caps.
 Measure the height of downspouts and add 4 feet to each for the extension away at the bottom.

 After measuring and planning, be sure to gather the proper tools and materials:

 - Cordless Drill

 - Extension Ladder

 - Gutter Sealant